On Gottschalk's surjunctivity conjecture for non-uniform cellular automata: Introduction

-Following von Neumann and Ulam \cite{neumann}, we define a CA over the group $G$ (the \emph{universe}) and the set $A$ (the \emph{alphabet}) as a $G$-equivariant and uniformly continuous self-map $A^G \righttoleftarrow$ \cite{hedlund-csc}, \cite{hedlund}.
+Generalizing the first construction of a CA over $\Z^2$ by von Neumann \cite{neumann} (see also \cite{burks}), a CA over the group $G$ (the \emph{universe}) and the set $A$ (the \emph{alphabet}) is a $G$-equivariant and uniformly continuous self-map $A^G \righttoleftarrow$ \cite{hedlund-csc}, \cite{hedlund}.
 One usually refers to each element $g \in G$ as a cell of the universe.
 Then every CA is uniform in the sense that all the cells follow the same local transition map.
 More generally, when different cells can evolve according to different local transition maps to break down the above uniformity, we obtain NUCA \cite{Den-12a}, \cite{Den-12b}, \cite[Definition~1.1]{phung-tcs}:

 \begin{definition} Given a group $G$ and an alphabet $A$, let $M \subset G$ and let $S = A^{A^M}$ be the set of all maps $A^M \to A$.
 For $s \in S^G$, we define the NUCA $\sigma_s \colon A^G \to A^G$ by $ \sigma_s(x)(g)= s(g)((g^{-1}x) \vert_M)$ for all $x \in A^G$ and $g \in G$. \end{definition}